justinmanley/www.justinmanley.work/posts/james-turrell-aten-reign/index.md

 <figcaption>The Guggenheim is a uniquely sociable museum.</figcaption>
 </figure>

 _Aten Reign_ returns the museum to a more solitary, introverted ideal.
 The piece occupies the entire six-story rotunda and is created  by a six-tiered cone of white fabric suspended from the top of the rotunda lit from behind by countless LED lights.
-The scrim used to create to the installation hides covers the museum’s spiral ramp.
+The scrim used to create the installation hides the museum’s spiral ramp.
 As your head turns back and your eyes upwards, the crowds on the floor of the rotunda vanish, and you become aware of the purity and simplicity of _Aten Reign_.
 The luminous ovals are uncluttered – no crowds up here!
 The diagonal lines of the spiral ramp are restless and dynamic.
 The horizontal structure of the installation communicates stability, an architectural reassurance that this is a safe place for repose and meditation.  _Aten Reign_ embraces the teeming crowds below calmly, quietly, without brimming over.
 Gone – until September 25th – are the days when one looked up and saw spectators looking down or across from every level of the spiral ramp.
 No matter how full the rotunda, each visitor experiences _Aten Reign_ alone.

 The continuity of Frank Lloyd Wright’s exhibition spaces here was just as revolutionary and just as shocking as their sociability.
 Previous museums had conformed to traditional notions of architecture in which the interior is divided up into a series of self-contained exhibition spaces.
 At the Guggenheim, Wright erased internal barriers by casting the primary exhibition space as a continuous spiral ramp.
 The ramp, open to the central rotunda along its entire length, allowed space to flow freely and united the entire museum within a single enormous room.